Logical blocks for fault-tolerant topological quantum computation: Elements of topological computation

 \subsection{Topological features in the surface code}

 We now present three types of topological features that can be introduced in the surface code and how they relate to the primal-dual symmetry.
 The features are termed boundaries, domain walls and twist defects, and each breaks the translational invariance of the bulk in a different way.
 Explicit static examples are provided for the square lattice surface code in Fig.~\ref{figToricCode}.
-As the topological features in a code are dynamically changed over time, they trace out world-lines and world-sheets in space-time and are naturally interpreted as (2{+}1)D topological objects.
+As the topological features in a code are dynamically changed over time, they trace out world lines and world sheets in space-time and are naturally interpreted as (2{+}1)D topological objects.
 We provide a schematic representation of these features in Fig.~\ref{figToricCode} and give a more precise meaning of such (2{+}1)D features in Sec.~\ref{sec3DElements}.
-Here, we focus on the codimension of a feature (as opposed to its dimension), as it applies to both the 2D code and (2{+}1)D space-time channel.
-Here a codimension-$k$ feature is a ($2{-}k$)D object in a 2D code, or a ($3{-}k$)D object in a space-time channel.
+We focus on the codimension of a feature (as opposed to its dimension), as it applies to both the 2D code and (2{+}1)D space-time instrument network.
+Here a codimension-$k$ feature is a ($2{-}k$)D object in a 2D code, or a ($3{-}k$)D object in a space-time instrument network.

-\textbf{Primal and dual boundaries.} Boundaries of the surface code are codimension-1 objects that arise when the code is defined on a lattice with a boundary~\cite{bravyi1998quantum} (i.e., they form 1D boundaries in a 2D code, or 2D world-sheets in a (2+1)D channel).
-Anyonic excitations can be locally created or destroyed at a boundary~\cite{levin2013protected,levin2012braiding,barkeshli2013classification} (which we refer to as condensing).
-In terms of the code, one can understand this in terms of certain error chains that can terminate on a boundary without flipping any boundary stabilizers, as shown in Fig.~\ref{figToricCode}.
+\textbf{Primal and dual boundaries.} Boundaries of the surface code are codimension-1 objects that arise when the code is defined on a lattice with a boundary~\cite{bravyi1998quantum} (i.e., they form 1D boundaries in a 2D code, or 2D world sheets in a (2+1)D quantum instrument network).
+Specific anyonic excitations can be locally created or destroyed at a boundary~\cite{kitaev2012models, levin2012braiding, levin2013protected, barkeshli2013classification, lan2015gapped} (a process referred to as anyon condensation by parts of the physics community).
+In terms of the code, one can understand this in terms of error chains that can terminate on a boundary without flipping any boundary stabilizers, as shown in Fig.~\ref{figToricCode}.
 There are two boundary types: primal boundaries condense dual anyons (i.e., they terminate primal error strings), while dual boundaries condense primal anyons (i.e., they terminate dual error strings).
 We can encode logical qubits using configurations of primal and/or dual boundaries; logical operators can be formed by string operators spanning between distinct boundaries.
-Note that in the 2D surface code these boundaries are often referred to as `rough' and `smooth' boundaries~\cite{bravyi1998quantum}.
+Note that in the 2D surface code these boundaries are often referred to as ``rough'' and ``smooth'' boundaries~\cite{bravyi1998quantum}.
 Examples of these two boundary types are shown in Fig.~\ref{figToricCode}.